FlowFuse/flowfuse/docs/user/team/README.md

 |                                      |       |        |
 | **Audit Log**                        | ✓     | -      |
 | **Team Settings**                    | ✓     | -      |

+*Note* Administrators users have owner-level access to all teams.

 #### Changing roles